PreschoolKindergartenFirst Grade

 Reclaim Their Brain with Whizki

 Our printed workbooks are designed specifically for this low-dopamine lifestyle.
 We use high-quality paper that feels good to touch.
 We design engaging activities that require critical thinking, not just reaction speed.
-They are the perfect companion for your family's digital reset, proving to your child that they don't need a battery to have fun-they just need their brain, a pencil, and a little bit of patience.
+They are the perfect companion for your family’s digital reset, showing your child that they do not need a battery to have fun.
+They just need their brain, a pencil, and a little bit of patience.

 The Joy of Missing Out (JOMO)

-In a world screaming for attention, the ability to sit quietly with a task is the ultimate competitive advantage.
-By helping your child 'raw dog' their boredom and fill the gap with meaningful hands-on learning, you aren't taking something away.
-You are giving them back their own mind.
-You are teaching them that they are enough, all by themselves.
+In a world that screams for attention, the ability to sit quietly with a task is a real advantage.
+When you help your child “raw dog” boredom and fill the gap with meaningful hands-on learning, you are not taking something away.
+You are giving the child back their own mind.
+You are teaching that they are enough, right where they are, all by themselves.

 Frequently asked questions